-As at 31 December 2022 Carrying amount
+As at 31 December 2024 Carrying amount RMB'000

-RMB'000

 Variable-rate bank loan:

+Secured instalment bank loan I 2,392

+Secured instalment bank loan II 1,761

+4,153

+As at 31 December 2023 Carrying amount RMB'000

+Variable-rate bank loan:

-Secured instalment bank loan I 4,012
+Secured instalment bank loan I 3,220

-The last instalment of the secured instalment bank loan is on 6 June 2027.
+The last instalment of the secured instalment bank loan I and II are on 6 June 2027 and 2 May 2034 respectively.

-The secured instalment bank loan carries interest at 2.5% per annum below the Hong Kong Prime Rate.
+All the secured instalment bank loans carry interest at 2.5% per annum below the Hong Kong Prime Rate.

-The secured bank loan is secured by the guarantees provided by the director of the Company and the government of HKSAR under SME Financing Guarantee Scheme.
+All the secured instalment bank loans are secured by the guarantees provided by the director of the Company and the government of HKSAR under SME Financing Guarantee Scheme.